mdraminski/CytoMeth/README.md

 - input_path - defines path to input fastq R1/R2 files, all samples existing in this directory will be processed in batch process.
 - results_path - the path to keep all temporary and result files.
 - anaconda_bin_path - path to conda and conda packages.
 This parameter is retrieved from 'conda.info' file and it is commented out by default.
 If you want to specify specific path to conda/bin directory uncommend it and define.
 This parameter overwrites the setting from 'conda.info' file.
-- reference_sequence_file - additional control sequence file (see Input files section) by default it is set on 'hg38_phage.fa'.
+- ref_data_sequence_file - additional control sequence file (see Input files section) by default it is set on 'hg38_phage.fa'.
-- intervals_file - panel file (see Input files section)  by default it is set on SeqCap_EPI_CpGiant_hg38_custom_liftOver.bed'
+- ref_data_intervals_file - panel file (see Input files section)  by default it is set on SeqCap_EPI_CpGiant_hg38_custom_liftOver.bed'
-- trimmomatic_adapter - trimmomatic adapter file (see Input files section) by default it is set on 'Trimmomatic-0.36/adapters/TruSeq3-PE-2.fa'
+- trimmomatic_MINLEN - MINLEN parameter of the trimmomatic tool.
+- sqtk_run - if TRUE initial sqtk sampling is processed.
+- sqtk_subset - size of the subset to select by the sqtk tool.

 ## Input files